-The Company has two demand credit facilities totalling \$112.3 million.
-One is secured by 14 Class C LTC homes in Ontario and the other is secured by the assets of the home health care business.
-Neither of these facilities has financial covenants but do contain normal and customary terms.
-As at June 30, 2024, \$23.2 million of the facilities secure the Company's legacy defined benefit pension plan obligations, \$10.9 million secures the Company's obligation to fund capital contributions to the Joint Ventures in connection with construction of LTC redevelopment projects within the Joint Ventures, and \$6.0 million was used in connection with obligations relating to LTC homes, leaving \$72.2 million of undrawn capacity on the demand facilities.
+As at September 30, 2024, the Company had two demand credit facilities of \$112.3 million, one of which was secured by 14 Class C LTC homes in Ontario and the other by the assets of the home health care business.
+As at September 30, 2024, \$23.2 million of the facilities secured the Company's legacy defined benefit pension plan obligations, \$10.9 million secured the Company's obligation to fund capital contributions to the Joint Ventures in connection with construction of LTC redevelopment projects within the Joint Ventures, and \$1.4 million was used in connection with obligations relating to LTC homes, leaving \$76.8 million of undrawn capacity on the demand facilities.
+In November 2024, these two demand credit facilities were replaced with a \$145.0 million Revolving Facility, thereby increasing the available undrawn credit by \$32.7 million, as discussed below.